-A popular choice with clients who appreciate her “attention to detail”, “relaxed style” and knowledge of the subject area, Liz has been praised for being “very perceptive as to where the main issues would lie” as well as really “bending her back” on behalf of the parties and brokering a settlement that would have been impossible without her help.
+A popular choice with clients who appreciate her “attention to detail“, “robust and practical approach” and knowledge of the subject area, “really impressive” Liz has been commended for “adding real value” and being “very perceptive as to where the main issues would lie“.
+Liz’s approach has also been credited for allowing a compromise to be found even when settlement seemed impossible.

 The types of cases Liz has been appointed to mediate include:

-- Residential and commercial construction cases about unpaid invoices, final accounts, delay, defects, loss of profit and distress and inconvenience.
+- Residential and commercial construction disputes, including cases about unpaid invoices, final accounts, delay, defects, loss of profit and distress and inconvenience.

-- Disputes about interests in property, including between family members.
+- Disputes about interests in property, including cases between family members.

 - Cases brought by liquidators and trustees in bankruptcy (including in relation to applications to avoid transactions at an undervalue).